 Gears of War: Judgment is a prequel in the Gears of War series developed by Epic Games and People Can Fly; PCF handled the single-player campaign, while Epic worked on the multiplayer.
 The game is set fourteen years before the events of the first Gears of War, and focuses on the characters Damon Baird and Augustus Cole along with two new-to-the-series squadmates, Sofia Hendrick and Garron Paduk, all of whom form Kilo Squad.

-The game will be told via flashbacks as Baird is on trial, with narration from his testimony framing the action.
-After finishing things the traditional way, players will be able to go back and play missions in "Declassified" mode, which tweaks things even further by having Baird "remember" things differently.
+The game is told via flashbacks as Baird is on trial, with narration from his testimony framing the action.
+After finishing things the traditional way, players can go back and play missions in "Declassified" mode, which tweaks things even further by having Baird "remember" things differently.

 Enemy spawns are handled by a new system known as the "Smart Spawn System," or S3.
 With a similar purpose as the AI Director found in the Left 4 Dead series, the S3 watches a player's performance and delivers enemies accordingly.
 The end goal is to make Gears of War: Judgment a significantly more difficult experience than its predecessors, though traditional difficulty settings are also available to govern player health and damage output.

 One new mode is called Overrun.
 This is a class-based mode that feels like a twist on Gears 3's Beast mode.
 The attacking Locust players attempt to reach a generator that's being protected by human forces.
 Meanwhile, the humans are also broken up into classes, including soldier, medic, engineer, and so on.
 The different classes have different rechargeable abilities, such as spawning ammo crates, healing, creating turrets, and throwing grenades.
 This is a Stopwatch-style mode, so players play on both sides of the action and the team with the better attack time wins the match.